Gum Recession Ramsey, MN

 There are a few different reasons why gum recession may occur.
 Let’s talk about some of these reasons in more detail:

 Tooth Brushing: Too much of a good thing can also be a bad thing.
-If you are seeing the bristles at the end of your tooth brush parting like your hair down the middle, it’s a sign you are brushing too hard.
-Hard bristle brushes should only be used to clean the grime stuck on your porcelain dishes.
-Not on the porcelain of your teeth, for that just use a soft bristle toothbrush.
+If you see the bristles at the end of your toothbrush parting like your hair down the middle, it’s a sign you are brushing too hard.
+Hard bristle brushes should only be used to clean the grime stuck on your porcelain dishes, not on the porcelain of your teeth; for that, just use a soft bristle toothbrush.
 Use proper technique, which can be shown by your hygienist, and avoid damaging your gums.

 Misaligned Bite: If your teeth come together unevenly, you may have a misaligned bite.
 If this is true for you, you will experience excessive wear and tear on both your teeth and gums.
-Left uncorrected for long enough and the traumatic biting will cause the gums to recede and bone loss to occur.
-At worse you may lose a tooth because of this traumatic bite.
+Left uncorrected for long enough, the traumatic biting will cause the gums to recede and bone loss to occur.
+You may also lose a tooth because of this traumatic bite.

 Family Dentistry